 The NHTSA believes that stronger, more durable rear impact guards may prevent PCI by stopping a smaller vehicle before it slides too far beneath the trailer.

-If you, or a loved one, have been injured in a semi-truck underride collision, contact the truck accident attorneys at Arnold Law Firm today.
+If you, or a loved one, have been injured in a semi-truck underride collision, contact a truck accident attorney in Sacramento at Arnold Law Firm today.
 We have great sympathy for all victims injured in truck accidents and will fight tirelessly to get you the compensation you deserve.